cyberbotics/webots-doc/guide/object-traffic.md

 Simple model of a street light including a customizable SpotLight.
 This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

+### StreetLight Field Summary

+- `beamWidth`: Defines the beam width of the spot light.

+- `color`: Defines the color of the spot light.

+- `cutOffAngle`: Defines the cut-off angle of the spot light.

+- `direction`: Defines the direction of the spot light.

+- `on`: Defines whether the spot light is on or off.

+- `radius`: Defines the radius of the spot light.

+- `castShadows`: Defines whether the spot light casts shadows.

 ## TrafficCone

 %figure "TrafficCone model in Webots."